netsec-ethz/scion-tutorials/content/faq/as_connectivity.md

 ---
-title: SCION AS connectivity requirements
+title: SCIONLab AS connectivity requirements
 parent: Frequently Asked Questions
 nav_order: 11
 ---

+This page lists the connectivity requirements for running a SCIONLab AS.
+Any firewalls or other network equipment must be configured to allow these.

 # Incoming connectivity requirements